Learning-Augmented Robust Algorithmic Recourse: Introduction

-In addition to the closest related work mentioned in Section~\ref{sec:related},~\citet{PawelczykLBK23} studies how model updates due to the ``right to be forgotten" can affect recourse validity. \citet{DuttaLMTM22} studied the robustness in recourse for tree-based ensembles. \citet{Dominguez-OlmedoKS22} showed that minimum cost recourse solutions are provably not robust to adversarial perturbations in the model and then present robust recourse solutions for linear and differentiable models.~\citet{BlackWF22} observe that recourse in deep models can be invalid by small perturbations and suggest that the model's Lipschitzness at the counterfactual point is the key to preserving validity.
-Very recently,~\citet{HammanNMMD23} proposed a new notion of model change which they coin ``naturally-occurring" model change and provide recourse with theoretical guarantees on the validity of the recourse.
+In addition to the above works,~\citet{PawelczykLBK23} studies how model updates due to the ``right to be forgotten'' can affect recourse validity. \citet{Dominguez-OlmedoKS22} showed that minimum cost recourse solutions are provably not robust to adversarial perturbations in the model and then presented robust recourse solutions for linear and differentiable models.~\citet{BlackWF22} observe that recourse in deep models can be invalid by small perturbations and suggest that the model's Lipschitzness at the counterfactual point is the key to preserving validity.~\citet{HammanNMMD23} proposed the notion of ``naturally-occurring'' model change, and provide recourse with theoretical guarantees on the validity of the recourse.

-The literature on recourse is also closely related to the vast body of work on robust machine learning~\citep{MadryMSTV18, WongK18, AthalyeC018}. \citet{PawelczykAJUL22} studied the connections between various recourse formulations and their analogs in the robust machine-learning literature.
+Recourse is also closely related to adversarial training or robust machine learning~\citep{MadryMSTV18, WongK18, AthalyeC018}. \citet{PawelczykAJUL22} studied the connections between various recourse formulations and adversarial training literature.
+In fact, ROAR~\citep{UpadhyayJL21} builds on gradient-based methods originally developed for adversarial training.
+The convergence of such algorithms has been studied extensively under various assumptions (see, e.g.,~\citep{WangM0YZG19}).
+Theoretical guarantees for adversarial training typically rely on specific data distributions and model classes.
+For instance, with data drawn from a mixture of Gaussians, the optimal robust classifiers are linear~\citep{li2019inductive}.
+Moreover,~\citet{AwasthiDV19} propose an algorithm for learning robust linear classifiers under the realizability assumption and establish hardness results for robust learning of degree-2 polynomial threshold functions.
+Beyond linear models, theoretical analyses have also been extended to other classes such as decision trees~\citep{vos2021efficient, vos2021roct}.
+To our knowledge, however, none of these algorithms directly address our setting.